 I’d like to think that I’m learning a lot about balancing power and compassion on this journey, but there are days I really wish I had more power and didn’t need so damn much compassion.

-Again, all acts of love and pleasure are Her rituals – use the power you have wisely, and try to be compassionate, especially when you most wish to not be.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Again, all acts of love and pleasure are Her rituals – use the power you have wisely, and try to be compassionate, especially when you most wish to not be.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio